New

 Compliance gaps aren’t “administrative issues.”
 They’re risk events.

-If an incident occurs and documentation is missing or expired, PMCs can face insurance disputes, owner conflict, legal exposure, and reputational damage.
+If an incident occurs and documentation is missing or expired, PMCs can face insurance disputes, increased insurance costs, claim denials, owner conflict, legal exposure, and reputational damage.
 As portfolios scale, manual compliance tracking becomes increasingly difficult to manage and more error-prone.

 Vendor compliance is becoming proactive.
 Teams are moving away from chasing documents and toward workflows that block vendors from moving forward until they meet requirements, which is why many are adopting compliance automation software.